Adriana-Bamberger/Adriana-Bamberger/README.md

 ### `+ . ✧ Hello there! ✧ . +`

 ✧ I am a Front End/UI Developer working at home or anywhere in the world for Wych Open Banking (we're on Azure DevOps, that's why my profile is mostky crickets).

-Code in Typescript, Svelte, Svelte Kit, Tailwind, and Flowbite-svelte, Design in Figma, and Project management in Azure DevOps with Google Workspace.
+I Code in Typescript, Tailwind Css, Scss, Flowbite, Svelte, React, Vue, and Filament PHP to name a few.
+I Design with Figma, Canva, and Clip Studio Paint.
+I manage projects with GitHub, Azure DevOps, Google Workspace, Jira; and my favorite tool, Notion.

 🎨 In my spare time, I tinker and learn about new tools through various small projects.